HomeLatest NewsStartupsDeepgram raises $130 million in Series C at $1.3 billion valuation

 Enterprise interest in voice-based automation has increased as companies seek more natural interfaces for customer service, sales and internal workflows.
 Investors have increasingly backed infrastructure providers that offer low-latency, real-time AI capabilities rather than application-layer tools alone.

-Deepgram said it has processed more than 50,000 years of audio and transcribed over one trillion words, positioning it to compete as voice AI adoption accelerates across sectors.
+Deepgram said it has processed more than 50,000 years of and transcribed over one trillion words, positioning it to compete as voice AI adoption accelerates across sectors.

 Get the day's headlines from Tech Observer straight in your inbox